Phone: 817-697-4038 Fax: 877-409-3962

 First Metatarsophalangeal Joint (1 st MPJ) arthrodesis surgery.

 In the big toe joint fusion, or first metatarosophalangeal joint arthrodesis, the surgeon makes a 4-5 cm incision over the great toe joint.
-The surgeon examines the joint, removes all excess urate acid
+The surgeon examines the joint, removes all excess urate acid crystals, diseased soft tissue (joint capsule), and prepares the joint for fusion.
+The surgeon then aligns the first metatarsal bone and the phalanx bone of the big toe together anatomically with a plate and several screws for internal fixation.

 Recovering From an MTP Joint Arthrodesis.

 After the surgery, patients will find their foot bandaged and numbed, and go home with a padded shoe and an assistive device if necessary.
 They will do light exercises at home to strengthen the foot and speed up recovery time.
 As an outpatient procedure, most patients will go home from the hospital with some painkillers the same day as the operation, after setting up a follow-up appointment.
+During the first few weeks, your physician will suggest patients rest their foot, keep it elevated, and take the prescribed pain medication.

 Follow-up Appointments

 Healing and post-operative strategies tend to vary from person to person.
-Typically, thepostoperative healing schedule follows this pattern:
+Typically, the postoperative healing schedule follows this pattern:

 At two weeks your physician will remove your bandages, remove stitches, and examine the foot.

-At 12 weeks the physician will give one final check before fully discharging you.
+Finally, at 12 weeks the physician will give one final check before fully discharging you.

 How Soon Can I Walk After a First Metatarsophalangeal arthrodesis surgery?